 This apparent act of generosity was not entirely devoid of self-interest on the part of the viceroyalty, who were keen for Humboldt to apply his geological expertise toward improving methods of mining of Mexico’s rich silver deposits.
 Humboldt applied himself to the task at hand and within a couple of months had revolutionized the mining system of New Spain.
 He was then able to focus his undivided attention on exploring other aspects of Mexico.
 In a single year, Humboldt did more than most do in a lifetime as he excavated and measured ancient Aztec ruins and artifacts, climbed volcanos and mountains, and documented and studied strange plants and animals, discovering several new species in the process.

-Humboldt finally left the country via the port of Veracruz and headed to Cuba, then took a ship to the United States where he was to meet and befriend then-president Thomas Jefferson.
+Humboldt finally left the country via the port of Veracruz and headed to Cuba, then took a ship to the United States where he was to meet and befriend then-president Thomas Jefferson, as he had done previously with the South American revolutionary and political figure Simon Bolivar.
 The year spent in Mexico was a formative one for both the scientist and the Mexican nation, and when the country achieved its independence from Spain, the first Mexican president, Guadalupe Victoria, granted Humboldt citizenship.
 Beset by financial and political burdens, Humboldt never returned to the Americas, but he continues to be viewed as a hero in the region.

 The statue of Humboldt in Alameda Central Park, commissioned in 1999 by the Mexican government, commemorates the 200th anniversary of his visit to the country and the contributions he made to scientific progress.
 If you look at the boots of the figure you will notice three symbolic details representing his contributions to different fields.
 A basilisk lizard can be found crawling up the side of the explorer’s boot, symbolizing his contributions to zoology and biology.
 A vine can be seen, representing discoveries made in botany, and finally, a little notepad with a mathematic equation represents the advances he made in geology.